HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf229.md

     In the User Session Reporting Tool, `productFeatureIdName` has been removed as a command-line parameter.
 The `productFeatureId` will now be read from the License Manager’s environment variable instead of being passed in the command.
 For more information, refer to [Configuring MHS file-based session reporting](../../get_started/download/software_licensing_portal/configure_entitlement_checks/configuring_mhs_file_base_session_reporting.md).

 === "On-Premises"
      In the User Session Reporting Tool, `productFeatureIdName` has been removed as a command-line parameter.
 The `productFeatureId` will now be read from the License Manager’s environment variable instead of being passed in the command.
 For more information, refer to [Configuring MHS file-based session reporting](../../get_started/download/software_licensing_portal/configure_entitlement_checks/configuring_mhs_file_base_session_reporting.md).

+### TinyMCE Enhanced Rich Text Editor - Additional configuration settings now available

+=== "Containers"
+    Additional configuration options for web content in-place editing are now available for the TinyMCE Enhanced Rich Text Editor.
+Currently, the following TinyMCE configuration options are supported: `valid_children`, `toolbar`, and `toolbar_mode`.
+The value must be in an array format.
+For more information, refer to [Using a custom TinyMCE editor configuration with in-place editing](../../manage_content/wcm_configuration/cfg_webcontent_auth_env/wcm_config_ephox_custom.md#using-a-custom-tinymce-editor-configuration-with-in-place-editing).

+=== "On-Premises"
+    Additional configuration options for web content in-place editing are now available for the TinyMCE Enhanced Rich Text Editor.
+Currently, the following TinyMCE configuration options are supported: `valid_children`, `toolbar`, and `toolbar_mode`.
+The value must be in an array format.
+For more information, refer to [Using a custom TinyMCE editor configuration with in-place editing](../../manage_content/wcm_configuration/cfg_webcontent_auth_env/wcm_config_ephox_custom.md#using-a-custom-tinymce-editor-configuration-with-in-place-editing).

 ## Digital Experience 8.5 and 9.0 Versions